Fujiko (religion): Climbing Mt. Fuji

-Fuji is the holy place for the Fuji-kō, and as a pilgrimage they repeatedly climb Mt.
+Fuji is the holy place for the Fuji-kō, and they repeatedly climb Mt.
 Fuji as a form of pilgrimage.
-The number of days and manners vary depending on the sect, but a certain period of time is required to purify oneself before climbing the mountain.
+The number of days and manner of climb vary depending on the sect, but a certain period of time is required to purify oneself before climbing the mountain.

 The man cave, the site of Kakugyo's ascetic practices, is considered a sacred place and is visited by Buddhist priests.
 The Hitoana Sengen Shrine, located next to the man cave, has Kakugyo as its main deity.
 Many monuments and pagodas were erected in the area, and there are still about 230 monuments and pagodas left today.
 It is now known as the "Hitoana Fuji-kou Ruins.